LazaroDamasceno/Medical-Appointments-Management-API/README.md

 The version of Java used the 17.

-Java 17 can be download in this [site](https://aws.amazon.com/pt/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc).
+Java 17 can be downloaded in this [site](https://aws.amazon.com/pt/corretto/?filtered-posts.sort-by=item.additionalFields.createdDate&filtered-posts.sort-order=desc).

 ## How to run the API